Sustainable Development Goals

 Public access to libraries

-Integral University Library System (IULS) is the central intellectual and cultural resource of the University community, the purpose of the same is to provide all students, faculty, staff, and administrators with effective and equitable access to the recorded information necessary to support the University's research, teaching and learning mission.
-The fully automated Library System of the university in general selects, acquires, organizes, preserves and provides effective bibliographic and physical access according to international professionally accepted standards and practices of collections of materials in a multiplicity of formats for satisfying the curriculum as well as research related information needs of the university community.
-The Library System has grown steadily in terms of physical facilities, excellent collection of documents, proper number of trained personnel, and remarkable services duly equipped with Information and Communication Technology.
-The Central library is kept open on all working days from 9 AM to 10 PM and on Saturdays from 9 AM to 4 PM.
-During examinations Library is kept open for extended hours.
-Additionally, a list of invites states that the public has access to the library areas.
-So long as prior consent is obtained, our university is always willing to entertain anyone.
+The Integral University Library System (IULS) serves as the central intellectual and cultural hub of the university community.
+Its primary goal is to provide students, faculty, staff, and administrators with efficient and equitable access to recorded information that supports the university’s mission of research, teaching, and learning.
+The fully automated library system is responsible for selecting, acquiring, organizing, preserving, and offering bibliographic and physical access to a diverse collection of materials in various formats, following internationally accepted professional standards and practices.
+These resources are designed to meet both academic and research-related information needs of the university community.
+Over time, the Library System has expanded significantly in terms of infrastructure, a rich collection of documents, qualified personnel, and high-quality services integrated with Information and Communication Technology.
+The Central Library operates on all working days from 9 AM to 10 PM and on Saturdays from 9 AM to 4 PM.
+During examination periods, library hours are extended.
+Furthermore, the invitation list confirms that the public can access library areas.
+With prior approval, the university is always open to welcoming visitors.

 Public access to museums

-Integral University is open for all students, faculty, staff, and administrators besides access to school students and other visitors.
+Integral University welcomes all students, faculty, staff, and administrators, along with providing access to school students and other visitors.

 Public access to green spaces